alex-basov/svg-playground/README.md

 # svg-playground
-This is the play where I'm going to learn svg-code
+This is the place where I'm going to lear how to use SVG